huntermitchell123/misc/Python_Game_Executable/README.md

-To play this game on your computer, you will need to download the python_game_bundle and then run the executable inside.
-There will most likely be security errors which can be bypassed in your system preferences.
+To play this game on your computer, you will need to download the python_game_bundle and then run the python_game executable inside.
+The easiest way to download the folder is to go to http://kinolien.github.io/gitzip/, enter this URL https://github.com/huntermitchell123/misc/tree/master/Python_Game_Executable/python_game_bundle and hit download.
+There will most likely be security errors when trying to run the executable which can be bypassed in your system preferences.

-The python_game.py file just contains the code of the application.
-I utilized pyinstaller to bundle the application to be able to run on any device.
+The python_game.py file just contains the source code for the game.
+I used pyinstaller to bundle the application to be able to run on any device.